moalshafii/45K-Udemy-Course-WordPress-Posts/README.md

 ## Usage Instructions

 1. Download the XML files from this repository.
-2. Use the WordPress Importer plugin or any XML-compatible tool to upload the files to your website.
+2. Use the WordPress Importer or any XML-compatible tool to upload the files to your website.
 3. Customize the posts to match your audience’s interests and branding.
 4. Publish the content and watch your traffic grow!